Step-by-Step Process for Selecting An EMI Filter

 Custom Solutions from Astrodyne TDI

 The above selection guide serves as a baseline for how to select EMI or EMC filters, but it may not cover every possible scenario.
 There is always a possibility that an off-the-shelf solution may not meet all the application criteria.
 In these cases, custom solutions may become necessary.
-Whether you need assistance in determining how to find the best EMI filter for your application or are seeking a custom filter solution, Astrodyne TDI can help.
+Whether you need assistance in determining how to find the best EMI filter for power supply or your application or if you are seeking a custom filter solution, Astrodyne TDI can help.

 Astrodyne TDI provides durable and dependable EMI filters for a variety of applications including industrial, professional-grade appliances, medical, aerospace, semiconductor, and military.
 Whether you need specialized EMI filters for military or medical applications or cost-effective designs for an appliance, Astrodyne TDI has numerous quality options.
 We have a team of EMI filter engineers that can design an EMI filter to meet your specific requirements.